Jeremiah 24:6

 I will keep My eyes on them for good

-and I will bring them back to this land
+and will return them to this land.

-I will build them up and not tear them down
+I will build them up and not tear them down;

-I will plant them and not uproot them
+I will plant them and not uproot them.

 Persons / Places / Events